Amarkantak: Demographics

 Per the 2011 India census, Amarkantak has a population of 8,416 of which 4,514 are males and 3,902 are females.
 The female sex ratio is 864 against a state average of 931.
 Moreover, the child sex ratio in Amarkantak is around 931 compared to Madhya Pradesh's state average of 918.
 Literacy rate of Amarkantak city is 80.20%, higher than the state average of 69.32%.
 Male literacy is around 88.06% and the female literacy rate is 71.02%.
 95.51% of the population follow Hinduism.

 Religious significance

 Amarkantak is known as the king of pilgrimages, or Tirthraj, because the town has many temples and holy places.
-It is narrated in the Hindu scriptures like the Puranas that Amarkantak is the place where celestial beings, sages and others obtained spiritual powers.
+It is narrated in the Hindu scriptures like the Puranas that Amarkantak is the place where celestial beings, sages, and others obtained spiritual powers.
+There are many ancient temples of the Kalachuri period in Amarkantak Which were built by different Kalachuri Kings, indicating it was a prominent site for the Kalchuris.
+Some of those temples were: